-The processes of prioritisation and alignment of HSR are a challenge at multiple levels of governance within an NHRS.
+of The processes prioritisation and alignment HSR are a challenge at multiple levels of governance within an NHRS.
 For example, researchers and decision-makers spoke about HSR not being perceived as a priority by policy-makers as well as a resulting lack of alignment between the national government agenda and local needs.
-They also discussed the weak connection between HSR carried out in their country and national development needs, and the lack of use of existing HSR priorities for decisions about funding and programmatic foci within the NHRS.
+They also discussed the weak connection between HSR carried out in their country and national development needs, and the lack of use of existing HSR priorities for funding decisions about and programmatic foci within the NHRS.